mvno/Okanshi/documentation/tutorial.md

 #### AverageGauge ####

 The `AverageGauge` monitors the average value over a time interval.
 This can be for example be used to monitor the average queue length over a time interval.
+The interval is controlled by the poller.

 Example: